Atul99199/Life-Skills/Grit-and-Growth-Mindset.md

 •Keep practicing regularly.

-# Question 5:

-## What are your ideas to take action and build Growth Mindset?
+## Question 5: What are your ideas to take action and build a Growth Mindset?

 •Set small daily goals to improve.